What’s a Galgo?

 Like many other sighthounds, Galgos are a fairly healthy breed although they are sensitive to anaesthesia.
 As such, proper care should be taken by the owner to ensure that the attending veterinarian is aware of this issue.

-The article content of this page came from Wikipedia and is governed by CC-BY-SA.
+Some of the content on this page came from Wikipedia and is governed by CC-BY-SA.